Medusa-ML/.github/profile/README.md

 ### 👩‍💻 Code Execution
-  - [Interpreter](https://github.com/Medusa-ML/Interpreter) - A fork of an open code interpreter that runs locally on your terminal
+  - [Interpreter](https://github.com/Medusa-ML/Interpreter) - A free and open code interpreter that runs locally on your terminal

 ## 💬 Contributing